gwald/MarbleClay_TMD_PSX/README.md

 ![](https://github.com/gwald/MarbleClay_TMD_PSX/blob/main/HelpImg/eng_extra/multi_pos.jpg?raw=true)

-# Running Options
+# RunBatchScript Options
-RSD export runs a batch file: "C:\MarbleCLAY\Plugin\PSX\RSDN.bat" there are 3 alternatives depending on what you need, the default is native support.
+The RunBatchScript plugin works by running several programs from a batch file: "C:\MarbleCLAY\Plugin\PSX\RSDN.bat" there are 3 alternatives depending on what you need, the default is native support.

 **1) Native support**
 It uses a Net Yaroze member created executable, RSDLINK2.exe which converts RSD to TMD.
 It's works and has more features than the Sony supplied RSDLINK.